 Data flows through the whole company and touches different departments.
-The documentation of the data chain is the effort of multi-disciplinary stakeholders from different departments across the whole enterprise.
-Therefore, an ability to share the information is of very importance.
+The documentation of the data chain is the effort of multi-disciplinary stakeholders from various departments across the whole enterprise.
+Therefore, the ability to share information is of very importance.

 Due to new regulations, updated information requirements come out quickly.
-The discovery and delivery of the corresponding new data remain a big issue for a lot of companies.
-The more data sources a company has the bigger the issue.
-The ability of a company to quickly react to new information & data requirements is one of the indicators of its maturity.
+The discovery and delivery of the corresponding new data remain a big issue for many companies.
+The more data sources a company has, the bigger the issue.
+The ability of a company to react quickly to new information & data requirements is one of the indicators of its maturity.

 Regulatory bodies and audit functions come up very often with the requirements to explain the origin of data and the transformation it has undergone.
 This is one of the most challenging tasks for a lot of companies.
 The business value of the documentation of the data chain will be proved best if information about data transformations is accessible and transparent.

-As already stated above, the documentation of the data chain requires a coordinated effort of different professionals across the whole organization.
-The data management function is accountable for the coordination of the activities of all data-stakeholders.
-Therefore, the level of coordination demonstrates the level of the maturity of the whole data management function.
+As stated above, the documentation of the data chain requires a coordinated effort of different professionals across the organization.
+The data management function is accountable for the coordination of the activities of all data stakeholders.
+Therefore, the level of coordination demonstrates the level of maturity of the whole data management function.

-- The majority of the companies put a lot of effort in the documentation of the data chain.
+- Most companies put a lot of effort into documenting the data chain.

 More than 70% of respondents have recognized the necessity of this activity.

-- The situation with the ability to explain data transformation seems to be even worse.
+- The situation with the ability to explain data transformation seems even worse.
 Almost 50% can hardly do it.
-Only25% of respondents have been creating a foundation for doing it.
+Only 25% of respondents have been creating a foundation for doing it.

-- The coordination of the activities of different stakeholders on a daily basis remains a challenge for almost 50% of respondents.
+- The coordination of the activities of different stakeholders daily remains a challenge for almost 50% of respondents.
 Only 17 % of respondents are confident about a good level of coordination of stakeholders.

 …investigate and document application and data flows;

-…apply the data lineage methodology for the documentation of the critical data chains.
+…apply the data lineage methodology to document the critical data chains.